-Legal aid support will continue to be available in provincial courts on a limited basis.
+Legal aid support will continue to be available in provincial courts.

 EDMONTON — Yesterday, members of three criminal defence organizations who do legal aid work voted in favour of withdrawing provincial court duty counsel services for two weeks starting on Monday, August 8.